 30 years ago Cuba made its money from sugar.
 They produced tons of it and the Soviet Union gobbled it up at above-market prices.
 When the cold war came to an end in 1990 the Soviet Union collapsed and Cuba was left with vast quantities of sugar they couldn’t sell.
 The remnants of Cuba’s collapses sugar industry can now be seen just to the east of Trinidad.

 You can take a tour of the area but it is also easy to go on your own.
 Flag down a taxi from Trinidad and ask them to take you to the Valle de los Ingenios.
 They will know where to go but there are three stops on the standard tour: the mirador; San Isidro ruined hacienda and factory; and the Torre Iznaga.
 Visiting all three takes about 2 to 3 hours.
-The costs are: CUC40 for the taxi; CUC1 per person for a guided tour of the factory and CUC1 per person to go up the tower.
 It’s a good way to learn about Cuba’s history of slavery and changing economic fortunes.

 Get the driver to drop you back at Playa Ancon to spend the rest of the afternoon lazing on the beach.
 Ranchon Ancon – right on the sand – does excellent BBQ fish.
 Spend the afternoon soaking up the sun and the cheap mojitos.
 There are usually plenty of taxis waiting to ferry people back into Trinidad.